How to Avoid Headaches When Making Mobile Applications

 And believe me, there will always be interesting topics to improve after the first stage.

-5. Devote Ample Time to Quality Assurance and Testing
+5. Take appopiate time to Quality Assurance and Testing

 Your app-testing team is a fundamental part of the app development process.

 They should have enough time to review the application from top to bottom and check for bugs.
 Ideally, this process entails conducting multiple tests until no bugs are found.

 The problem is that in most development schedules, only one round of tests and corrections are offered or considered.

 As a rule of thumb, you should spend a minimum of 30% of the time it takes to develop for testing your app and ensuring your corrections are effective.

 You also might be interested in custom software development services

 6. Include Marketing in Your Budget